To Spare the Conquered by Stephanie Plowman

 Plowman is quoted as saying, "All [of my books] are`children's books'--the publishers' classification, not mine.
 I never consciously wrote them as children's books.
 In fact, it appears to me that a great deal of children's literature appearing now would have been classified as adult stuff if produced before, say, 1939.
 However, having a naive reverence for publishers' judgments, I did not think of breaking outside the ring fence.”

-Crucially, there is no point of connection with the characters, who come across as flat and one-dimensional.
-Many of the story’s major historical personages appear almost in caricature - Suetonius, the glory hound general and obtuse, stiff-necked governor; Decianus the avaricious, weaselly Roman procurator; Boudicca the rabid barbarian queen.
+Plowman shares the ability of Sutcliff and Renault to engage the reader with time and place, but crucially, there is no point of connection with the characters, who come across as flat and one-dimensional.
+Many of the story's major historical personages appear almost in caricature - Suetonius, the gloryhound general and obtuse, stiff-necked governor; Decianus, the avaricious, weaselly Roman procurator; Boudicca, the rabid barbarian queen, literally frothing at the mouth.
 As for our hero, Quintus, we are told that he is clever, caring, noble by nature, personable and able to relate readily to men of many different races and stations in life, but where is the convincing charisma, compelling personality and presence such a paragon must surely possess?
 Unfortunately all we see is a well-meaning prig, a stuffed tunica with an irritating habit of always knowing better than anyone else.
-He is a curiously nebulous figure, the embodiment of an ideal rather than a real, living, breathing person we can respond to.
+He is a curiously nebulous figure, the embodiment of an ideal rather than a real, living, breathing person we can relate to.

 Verdict: First-rate historian?
 Yes.
 Brilliant story-teller?
-So near and yet so far.
+In this case, so near and yet so far.

 To Spare the Conquered was first published as a hardback by Methuen in 1960, and issued in paperback by Peacock (a Penguin imprint) in 1965.